xueannafang/hsp_mloc_v2/README.md

 ### Output

-A csv file with the name user set and current time will be stored under current working directory.
+A csv file and png file will be stored under a new folder named with the test time (a 14-digit folder).

 The path will be present in the terminal.